 At Wivelsfield Primary School we believe that a high quality Literacy (English) curriculum should develop children’s love of reading, writing and discussion.
 We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often, texts of all different kinds.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
 We want to inspire children to be confident in the art of speaking and listening and who can use discussion to communicate and further their learning, not just in Literacy but across the curriculum.

 We believe that children need to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills are crucial to a high quality education and will give our children the tools they need to flourish in their onward learning beyond primary school.
-At Wivelsfield, the English Lead is also an SLE (Specialist Leader of Education) and part of that role involves supporting other colleagues both in school and in the locality - ensuring that the most effective approaches to the teaching of English are utilised.

 Book Led Approach